christian7974/College-Basketball-API/README.md

 ]
 ```

-## Features To Be Implemented
+# Features To Be Implemented
 - The ability to fetch ~~multiple~~ more than 2 teams (to be able to compare all of them)
 - Compare players (compare players' statistics)
 - More descriptive (and accurate) errors/Error middleware
+If you have an idea for extra functionality/anything involving the API, please make an issue explaining your idea and I would be happy to take a look.

-## Problem?
+# Problem?
-If you notice a problem (a team has the incorrect statistics, some functionality does not work, etc.) then please create an issue with a description of the issue and how you reproduced that mishap.
+If you notice a problem (a team has an incorrect value for a statistic, some functionality does not work, etc.) then please create an issue with a description of the issue and how you reproduced that mishap.
 A helpful issue would include:
 - A short but descriptive title about the problem
-- The endpoint that you used that caused the error
+- The URL that you used that caused the error
 - Steps to replicate that issue
-- An image of your code/the result that the endpoint produced
+- An image of your code and the result that the endpoint produced

 Any more information would be very helpful in debugging and resolving the issue.